 You’ll get full sea access and can see Javea’s hidden gems such as the Isla Portixol, and Granadella.
 Javea sunsets are also best viewed by boat!

-5. Visit the Javea Markets
+5. Visit the Javea markets

-• Javea Municipal Market is an indoor food market that takes place every day at the Plaza Celestino Pons.
+Javea Municipal Market is an indoor food market located in the Javea Old Town that takes place every day at the Plaza Celestino Pons.

 If you’re staying in Javea for more than a week, I recommend taking a day trip to visit Denia, a town which sits on the other side of the Montgo mountain.
 There’s plenty to do in Denia, from visiting the local Marina el Portet, seeing the Denia Castle, and exploring the town’s bars and restaurants.
 I highly recommend visiting Plaza San Antonio for happy hour cocktails!